joshstevens19/simple-pancakeswap-sdk/README.md

 // once done with trade aka they have sent it and you don't need it anymore call trade.destroy();
 ```

+## Approval transaction

+Please note when you do your trade if `approvalTransaction` is defined the user has not enough allowance to perform this trade aka the router can not move on behalf of the user.
+This will generate the transaction for the approval of moving tokens for the user.
+This uses the max hex possible which means they will not have to do this again if they want to swap from the SAME from token again later.
+Please note the approval is per each erc20 token, so if they picked another from token after they swapped they would need to do this again.
+You have to send the and sign the transaction from within your dApp.
+Remember when they do not have enough allowance it will mean doing 2 transaction, 1 to extend the allowance using this transaction then the next one to actually execute the trade.
+On `eth` > `erc20` the `approvalTransaction` will always be undefined it will always throw an error as you only need to do this when moving `erc20 > eth` and `erc20 > erc20`.

 ### hasGotEnoughAllowance